 Amazon Camera Modality

-My role as Design Lead was to determine the best user-centered design in separating and distinguishing features (or 'modes'), to improve the customer experience in discovering, capturing, unifying and repeating the varied activities offered in Camera.
-I oversaw the design of 'modes' alongside my manager, leading 3 designers on my team to create a harmonious experience across new and existing features.
+Process: I oversaw the design of 'modes' alongside my manager, leading 3 designers on my team to create a harmonious experience across new and existing features.
 I collaborated and managed feedback of internal and external design partners, product managers, senior leaders and a large-scale development team through iOS and Android releases.
-We are continuously revisiting and improving today, based on our success metrics.

 Content Architecture in Swipe Approach

 Each mode exists to make customers more successful in achieving a particular activity like finding a product faster, getting better results, exploring the Amazon catalogue visually.
 The features architectured in modes have significantly distinct interaction and post-recognition experience as compared to the default mode: product search.
 Because they were highly unrelated, the content architecture (from 'mode' title, to results display, to filtering, to browsing) had to be simple enough for customers to quickly understand each, especially when deeplinking from outside of the camera, or from ad campaigns.
 Customers easily understood how to swipe between options and how the titles related to the camera activity.

 Launched across all locales Aug 2017, the 'modes' Sheet shows the various Camera features customers can engage with including Product Search, Package X-Ray, Barcode Scanner, SmileCode Scanner, AR View and Stickers, to help customers see all their options and get their choice out of the way.
 This was our first launched solution, in order to support a growing number of 'modes'.
 I focused on helping customers maintain where they are in the experience and have an easy to change 'modes,' without interfering with the other CTAs being displayed.

 Prime Day Promotion